patri9ck/text-search/src/README.md

   A rolling hash approach, hard to parallelize.

 - `std`:
-  An implementation using C++ stdlib functions used to check for correctness.
+  An implementation using C++ standard library functions used to check for correctness.

 - `candidate_openmp_v1`:
   Parallelization of `candidate_v3` using OpenMP.